-However the indices of the two dimensional array map are integers, so in the event that a midpoint has a decimal value it would be rounded down.
+However the indices of the two dimensional Locations object array map were integers, so in the event that a midpoint has a decimal value it would be rounded down.
 For instance, if x_2 and x_1 were 5 and 2 respectively, the midpoint would be calculated as 3.5 but we would take it as 3 for the midpoint x-axis index.
-This slight adjustment should be negligible and not affect the performance in any real way.
-Most likely if two sensors are neighboring, they will have the same x values if their y values are different or the different x values if their y values are the same, but this may not be the case for every instance, which is why the input from the mesh network telling which sensors which other sensor as their neighbors have is important.
-Figure 30 below depicts a sample of a two dimensional integer array as was explained.
+This slight adjustment was negligible and did not affect the performance in any real way.
+Most likely if two sensors were neighboring, they will have the same x values if their y values were different or the different x values if their y values were the same, but this may not be the case for every instance, which was why the input from the mesh network telling which sensors which other sensor as their neighbors have was important.
+Figure 30 below depicted a sample of a two dimensional locations object array as was explained.

-The reason we are having the autonomous irrigation vehicle travel to the midpoints between water sensors rather than to the water sensors itself, is because by having the sensors read the soil moisture at the edges of the water dispenser's range we would get a more accurate reading of how dry the soil is to provide a suitable amount of water for it.
-If the sensor were to be in the middle of the path in which the autonomous irrigation vehicle is traveling, then the sensors would give inaccurate readings as soil would be more damp in the middle and the edges may still be drier than they should be.
-Pathing is easier if you have coordinate locations to travel to, hence why the midpoints are calculated to give the autonomous irrigation vehicle travel destinations with the sensors at the edges of its path.
+The reason we were having the autonomous irrigation vehicle travel to the midpoints between water sensors rather than to the water sensors itself, is because by having the sensors read the soil moisture at the edges of the water dispenser's range we would get a more accurate reading of how dry the soil was to provide a suitable amount of water for it.
+If the sensor were to be in the middle of the path in which the autonomous irrigation vehicle was traveling, then the sensors would give inaccurate readings as soil would be more damp in the middle and the edges may still be dryer than they should be.
+Pathing was easier if you have coordinate locations to travel to, hence why the midpoints were calculated to give the autonomous irrigation vehicle travel destinations with the sensors at the edges of its path.